bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_6.markdown

 Here we find the record for the given primary key and save it in the instance variable @article.
 Since this variable is available in the view, we can now display the record with its existing values.

+\newpage

 ### Step 10 ###

 Click on the 'Edit' link.

+![Edit Article Form](./figures/edit_article_form)

 You will now see the form with values populated.

-![Edit Article Form](./figures/edit_article_form)
+\newpage

 ### Step 11 ###